ThinkStation

-The ThinkStation is a line of professional workstations from Lenovo.
-They are designed to be used for high-end computing and CAD tasks and primarily compete with other enterprise workstation lines, such as Dell's Precision, HP's Z line, and Apple's Mac Pro line.
+ThinkStation is a brand of professional workstations from Lenovo announced in November 2007 and then released in January 2008.
+They are designed to be used for high-end computing and computer-aided design (CAD) tasks and primarily compete with other enterprise workstation lines, such as Dell's Precision, HP's Z line, Acer's Veriton K series, and Apple's Mac Pro line.